This is a collaborative post or advertisement.

 An outing to a playground is a great opportunity to let your child run off some energy while building their gross motor skills.
 The more they play, the more confidence they will gain in their own body, and the more prepared they will be to take risks.

 There’s nothing like the delight on a child’s face when they encounter a fresh play experience and master new skills!
 Tick off each playground as you visit and devise a rating system to score each one.
+This is such a fun way to bond with children.

 Head out in nature